Connect with us

 The pros, cons, and types of clay tile roofing materials.

-It is often left unglazed, but it can be glazed with fluxes, earth minerals, manganese, silica, or aluminium oxide to increase durability and aesthetics.
+The tiles are often left unglazed, but can be treated with fluxes, earth minerals, manganese, silica, or aluminium oxide to increase durability and aesthetics.

 Types of clay tile roofs